 How Much Does Tract Imprinting Cost?
 The imprinting charge is $4 per pack for tracts.
 There are no setup fees or minimum or maximum quantity limits, so when you order an imprinted item, feel free to order as few or as many copies as you want.

 How Much Does Calendar Card Imprinting Cost?
 To order imprinted calendar cards, locate the special Personalized item in the Calendar Cards category.
 The imprinting charges are already built into this item; there are no other extra charges or fees.

 How Long Will It Take to Get My Imprinted Items?
 Tract imprints of about 3,000 copies or less (per title) only require 1-3 business days for printing.
-Tract imprints of more than 3,000 copies per title usually require 3 weeks for printing (plus shipping time).
+Tract imprints of 3,000 or more copies per title usually require 3 weeks for printing (plus shipping time).
 Imprinted calendar cards are usually shipped in about 1 week.

 Where Does My Imprint Go?
 Every tract has a reserved space on the back (approximately 1" tall x 3" wide) for imprinting (see picture at right).
 The calendar card has a reserved space on the calendar side (beside the year).
 Your imprint will go in this space.

 How Much Text Can My Imprint Include?
 There is room for up to 5 lines of text on Gospel Tracts (4 lines on calendar cards), with approximately 40 characters per line.
 Adding more text would require the text to be so small that we don't recommend it.